Leptogenesis and low-energy CP violation in a type-II-dominated left-right seesaw model: Type-II-dominated leptogenesis

 In addition to lepton Yukawa interactions, many other reactions reach equilibrium as the Universe cools down and are in principle able to influence the evolution of the created $B-L$ asymmetry.
 Although they do not directly affect the densities relevant for leptogenesis, they influence quantities that the considered washout terms rely on, i.e., the asymmetries in Higgs and lepton doublets, $\Delta_{L}$ and $\Delta_{H}$, respectively.
 Such kind of reactions are, e.g., quark Yukawa interactions as well as electroweak and strong sphalerons, which become relevant at different temperatures.
 This property in combination with their connection to washout explains why they are referred to as "spectator processes"~\cite{Buchmuller:2001sr, Nardi:2005hs}.
 In general, their impact is quantified by chemical equilibrium conditions when a certain reaction becomes relevant, i.e., faster than the Universe's expansion rate, $\Gamma \gtrsim H$.
 As temperature drops, more and more interactions enter equilibrium and contribute new or modify existing conditions.
 These chemical equilibrium conditions can be linked to particle--antiparticle asymmetries of the corresponding particle species.
 For small chemical potentials, $\mu_i \ll T$, we can write

 where $g_{i}$ are the degrees of freedom of particle species $i$, and the difference between fermions $f$ and bosons $b$ is responsible for a factor $1/2$.
 All relevant asymmetry densities can then be expressed as linear combinations of $B\!-\!L$ charge densities, $\Delta_{\alpha\beta} = 1/3\,\Delta_{B}\delta_{\alpha \beta} - \left(\Delta_{L}\right)_{\alpha\beta}$.
-In this way, the equilibrium conditions can be used to re-express asymmetries in lepton and Higgs doublets in terms of quantities that are relevant in the respective temperature~regimes,

-where the coefficients $C^{L,H}$ encompass all relevant spectator effects regarding lepton and Higgs doublets, respectively.
-In the application of spectator corrections we closely follow the convention of Ref.~\cite{Lavignac:2015gpa}, while we take into account that the modified flavor regimes of Eq.~\eqref{eq:newFlavorCond} also affect the formulation of chemical equilibrium conditions, see e.g.\ Ref.~\cite{Sierra:2014tqa}.
-The modified spectator corrections applied our framework can be found in Tab.~\ref{tab:spectatorCorr} of App.~\ref{app:AppC}.
+In this way, the equilibrium conditions can be used to re-express asymmetries in lepton and Higgs doublets, $\Delta_{L}$ and $\Delta_{H}$ respectively, in terms of quantities that are relevant in a certain temperature~regime.
+We apply these spectator corrections by closely following the convention of Ref.~\cite{Lavignac:2015gpa}, while we take into account that the modified flavor regimes of Eq.~\eqref{eq:newFlavorCond} also affect the formulation of chemical equilibrium conditions, see e.g.\ Ref.~\cite{Sierra:2014tqa}.
+The modified spectator corrections applied in our framework can be found in Tab.~\ref{tab:spectatorCorr} of \ref{app:AppC}.
+By considering delayed flavor effects also in spectator corrections and embedding everything in a density matrix formalism we are able to perform a state-of-the-art analysis of our leptogenesis framework.

 Our whole discussion about delayed flavor transitions due to fast (leptonic) inverse decays relies on the assumption that the corresponding rate is the same for all lepton flavors.
 A more precise treatment would be to explicitly distinguish lepton flavor in the triplet's leptonic inverse decays of Eq.~\eqref{eq:newFlavorCond} as well.
 The procedure would be similar to the one presented in Sec.~\ref{sec:LeptoFlavor} and might also affect the spectator corrections of Tab.~\ref{tab:spectatorCorr}.
 However, as we emphasized the insignificance of flavor under the assumptions mentioned above, this would be beyond the scope of this work.